moehriegitt/hob3l/README.md

 reload in the web browser will show the new model.
 This package contains auxiliary files to make it immediately usable, e.g. the surrounding .html file with the WebGL viewer that loads the generated data.
 See the `hob3l-js-copy-aux` script.
+The overhaul of Hob3l removed colour support for JS output -- it's just not the most important thing...

 `SCAD`: For debugging intermediate steps in the parser and converter, SCAD format output is available from several processing stages.
+The current version of Hob3l does not need polyhedra to be strictly correct like in OpenSCAD (e.g., handedness of faces may be reversed).
+For this reason, polyhedra may not be strictly correct when printed in SCAD debug output and then loaded into OpenSCAD for inspection.
+(Note that STL and JS output do produce correctly oriented faces.)

 ## JavaScript/WebGL Output